-The primary intensity ratio is total gross emissions in metric tonnes CO2e (mandatory emissions) per pupil (based on the Autumn 2019 Census), which is the recommended ratio for the sector for consistency and comparability.
-A secondary intensity ratio based on floor area (Gross Internal Area) is also provided to reflect the energy efficiency of the buildings, which are the source of the majority of emissions.
+Two intensity ratios are reported showing emissions (tCO2e) per pupil and per square meter floor area.
+Emissions per pupil is the recommended ratio for the sector for consistency and comparability and pupil numbers are based on the Autumn census of the respective year.
+Emissions per square meter floor area is reported to reflect the energy efficiency of the buildings, which are the source of the majority of emissions.